 From Bhagwabasa it is a 5 kms gradually ascending walk to Roopkund.
 Towards the end the trail climbs sharply through a series of switchbacks and a steep climb over a snowy flank to reach Roopkund.
 The stretch isn’t long, but the entire stretch is on snow patches.
 At some parts the slope is steep but most parts are easily trekkable.
 Those trekking alone need to carry ice-axes to cut steps on the snow.
 It takes about 2½ hrs to climb up to Roopkund.
 Ideally, if you have started at 5.00 am then you are going to get to Roopkund by 7.30 or 8.00 am.
 The climb is deliriously exhilarating.
 The last stretch of climbing over the snowy flank on the left requires support of all four limbs, but is over in 10 mins.
 Roopkund is right over the edge, two minutes away and yet you can’t see it unless you get there.

 Roopkund is a crater on the mountain face, a dip at the cusp of the mountain.
 It is much bigger than what most internet pictures suggest.
 All around are snowy flanks of the mountain.
 You have to actually climb down 50 ft to reach the edge of the lake.
-On the internet, Roopkund is reported at 16,500 ft.
-However, GPS readings suggest that Roopkund is not more than 15,750 feet.
+GPS readings suggest that Roopkund is not more than 15,750 feet.
 Whatever the altitude, you will feel the thinness of the air.
 Climbing a few steps takes your breath away.

-The “Skeleton Lake” has intrigued anthropologists, scientists, historians and the local people ever since.
+The Roopkund Mystery: The “Skeleton Lake” has intrigued anthropologists, scientists, historians and the local people ever since.
 Who were these people?
 What were they doing in the inhospitable regions of the Garhwal Himalayas?
-Local folklore has it that in medieval times, king Jasdhawal of Kanauj wanted to celebrate the birth of an heir by undertaking a pilgrimage to the Nanda-Devi mountains in the Garhwal Himalaya.
+Local folklore has it that in medieval times, King Jasdhawal of Kanauj wanted to celebrate the birth of an heir by undertaking a pilgrimage to the Nanda Devi mountains in the Garhwal Himalaya.
 However, he disregarded the rules of pilgrimage by boisterous singing and dancing.
 The entourage earned the wrath of the local deity, Latu.
 They were caught in a terrible hailstorm and were thrown into the Roopkund lake!